kjmjonline/go-minor/README.md

 ### <a name="thanks">Acknowledgements</a>

-The `CaptureOutput`, `FilePathInCwd`, and `IgnoreUnused` functions were adopted from other sources that have been lost in the mists of time, and changed slightly.
+The CaptureOutput, FilePathInCwd, and IgnoreUnused functions were adopted from other sources that have been lost to the mists of time.

+The functions have been changed slightly.

 Please report if any missing acknowledgements to
 <justinhanekom7@outlook.com>.